brightway-lca/randonneur/README.md

 #### Create

-Creates a new exchange in all nodes, or in one specific node.
+Creates a new exchange in all datasets, or in one specific dataset.

 Because we are specifying a new exchange, we need to list **all** information needed to define an exchange, **including** the exchange `amount`.
 This is different than the other modification types, where *relative* amounts are given with the key `allocation`.
 We can't give relative amounts here because we have no exchange to refer to, and we don't have a surefire way to identify the reference production exchange (and there might not be one in any case).

-If you want to add an exchange to all nodes:
+If you want to add an exchange to all datasets:

 ```python
 {